 5. Request Frequent Hiring Executive Feedback on Candidate Research

 Often, what hiring managers want shifts as they review profiles and interview candidates.
-That is why it is critically important to request that they give frequent feedback on your list of prospective candidates.
+That is why, to crush candidate sourcing, it is critically important that hiring managers give frequent feedback on your list of prospective candidates.

 We understand hiring executives are busy.
 Sometimes, they don’t want to be bothered by sourcers or recruiters.
 They just want a candidate.
 We get that.
 Some hiring executives go into the process believing sourcers and recruiters could not possibly understand what they need: They lack the expertise.
 That’s why laying down a level of research due diligence is critically important.